Executive Coaching for Leaders of Color

 Internalized limiting messages.

 Being “first generation” may also affect one’s career choices.
-Those climbing the bottom rungs of the economic ladder may have been told to focus on careers that are safe—something “they can’t take away from you.”
-Because of this, some leaders of color I’ve worked with haven’t actually thought about what they authentically want to do professionally, or they know what they want, but are risk averse.
+Those climbing the bottom rungs of the economic ladder may have been told to focus on safe careers—something “they can’t take away from you.”
+Because of this, some leaders of color I’ve worked with haven’t actually considered what they authentically want to do professionally, or they know what they want but are risk-averse.
 Our coaching conversations often focus on understanding and addressing those mindsets.

 Another example is this line that the majority of Black professionals I’ve worked with grew up hearing: “You have to work twice as hard to get half as far.”
 For those who adopt the “work twice as hard” part of that message, it may be helpful to their professional success.